mario6385/Among-us-4/README.md

 ------------------------------
 ## What happened when this update
-game ends at round 7.
+The game countinues for nine round.

 -------------------------------

 # Other update plan
-ver 11: Vulture\
+ver 11: Vulture
-AI might be added with this role.

 ## Team "town of roles" member
 ### mario6385(leader)